case study

 Results

-After organzing and grouping the feedback into an affinity diagram, it was clear that three of the main processes needed some improvement:
+After organizing and grouping the feedback into an affinity diagram, it was clear that three of the main processes needed some improvement:

 matching process